-In our video "Animating maps and routes with AquaSoft Diashow 9" the route animation is presented in detail.
+In our video "Karten und Route animieren mit AquaSoft Diashow 9" the route animation is presented in detail.

-(Link: aquasoft.de/go/8s9b)
+(Link address: aquasoft.de/go/8s9b)

 The available maps are provided by OpenStreetMap.
 Depending on server load, loading the map material may be delayed or carried out incompletely.
 Then try again at a later time.
 If information is missing in the map or there are errors, you can report them here: www.openstreetmap.org or correct them yourself.